Modern slavery statement – Telehouse

 Telehouse is committed to ensuring that modern slavery and human trafficking are not taking place in our own business or within our supply chain.
 We have developed our approach over the past few years, and we are looking at ways to develop and improve our processes to ensure that this continues.

-In accordance with the Modern Slavery Act 2015, this statement describes the steps Telehouse Holdings Limited and Telehouse International Corporation of Europe Limited including all relevant branches (together, “Telehouse”) have taken during our financial year ending 31 March 2024 to tackle the risk of modern slavery and human trafficking across our businesses and supply chains.
+In accordance with the Modern Slavery Act 2015, this statement describes the steps Telehouse International Corporation of Europe Limited (together, “Telehouse”) has taken during our financial year ending 31 March 2025 to tackle the risk of modern slavery and human trafficking across our businesses and supply chains.

 This statement provides insights into: